© Missing - We are looking for Denise

 Meeting on "Missing Children". © European union 2010 PE-EP

-The officials of the European Commission who deal with missing children have given their full support to Denise's mother's project, who proposed to launch an international task force capable of acting promptly in the event of a child's disappearance.
-In addition, the establishment of a single European operational unit for the search for children through the media has been requested, as well as widespread and permanent dissemination of the child's images via SMS, MMS, television, internet... in order to raise awareness among millions of people in a very short time.
+The officials of the European Commission dealing with missing children have given their full support to Denise's mother's project, who proposed to launch an international task force capable of acting promptly in the event of a child's disappearance.
+In addition, the establishment of a single European operational unit for the search for children through the media was requested, as well as widespread and permanent dissemination of the child's images via SMS, MMS, television, internet... in order to raise awareness among millions of people in a very short time.
 Vice President of the EP.
 Roberta Angelilli***

 Thursday, September 01, 2011